marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 };
 ```

-We closed our browser, sometimes I don't want to close the browser when I'm debugging.
+We close our browser, sometimes I don't want to close the browser when I'm debugging.

 **testEnvironment**
 ```javascript